Yes, the hip-hop drum samples you use in ARCADE have a story and a name behind them. And that name is Daniel Gallardo.

 “I would set up my drum set, and I would just put up a sign, like, ‘Give me a dollar and then request a song,’” he says.
-Since Venice Beach is LA’s top tourist attraction, he had a steady stream of strangers calling out tunes.
+Since Venice Beach is Los Angeles’ top tourist attraction, he had a steady stream of strangers calling out tunes.

 “A lot of people came through and I would have to play a bunch of songs on the spot.
 That really helped with improvising and trying to predict what the next part is going to be,” he said of his under-the-microscope education.

-Eventually he would go to music school, and now he’s here at Output schooling us on the production process he uses to record drum loops for ARCADE.
+Eventually, he would go to music school, and now he’s here at Output schooling us on the production process he uses to record drum loops.
+Step inside the studio with Daniel Gallardo and check out how we recorded his hip-hop drum samples for ARCADE.

 Fortuitous path crossing